 Parents as Allies and Advocates

-Parents as Allies and Advocates is a presentation for parents and caregivers that will provide an overview of youth mental health issues, including prevalence and warning signs to look for, and ideas for how to support your child/teen.
-The presentation will be facilitated by a parent who has experience raising a child with a mental health condition along with a young adult who is living with a condition.
-Q&A at the end of the session will provide time for attendees to ask questions and links to resources for ongoing support will be included.
+Parents as Allies and Advocates is a presentation for parents and caregivers that provides an overview of youth mental health issues, including prevalence and warning signs, and ideas for how to support your child/teen.
+The presentation is facilitated by a parent with experience raising a child with a mental health condition along with a young adult who lives with a condition.
+Q&A at the end of the session provides time for attendees to ask questions and links to resources for ongoing support will be included.

 In Our Own Voice

 In Our Own Voice is a unique public education presentation that offers insight into the hope and recovery possible for people living with mental health conditions.
 Trained individuals living with conditions share their journeys living with these conditions and engage with the audience to answer questions and decrease stigma.